SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation

-Fig.~\ref{fig:slicematch_visuals_failure} shows some failure cases of SliceMatch.
+Figure~\ref{fig:slicematch_visuals_failure} shows some failure cases of SliceMatch.
 SliceMatch can predict a multi-modal similarity map.
-In Fig.~\ref{fig:slicematch_visuals_failure}a, Fig.~\ref{fig:slicematch_visuals_failure}b, Fig.~\ref{fig:slicematch_visuals_failure}c and Fig.~\ref{fig:slicematch_visuals_failure}d, it can be seen that SliceMatch predicts two peaks, but the wrong peak is used as the prediction.
-The ground image of Fig.~\ref{fig:slicematch_visuals_failure}e contains few discriminating objects and this can be seen in the predicted similarity map.
+In Figure~\ref{fig:slicematch_visuals_failure}a, Figure~\ref{fig:slicematch_visuals_failure}b, Figure~\ref{fig:slicematch_visuals_failure}c and Figure~\ref{fig:slicematch_visuals_failure}d, it can be seen that SliceMatch predicts two peaks, but the wrong peak is used as the prediction.
+The ground image of Figure~\ref{fig:slicematch_visuals_failure}e contains few discriminating objects and this can be observed in the predicted similarity map.
 SliceMatch predicts uncertainty aligned with the road.
 The lateral error is small, however, the longitudinal error is large.